(depending upon the patients pain threshold)

 3. M-SAT (Modified SAT - Home Detox) :-

 The third method of treatment of drugs is M-SAT.
 This is on out patient basis and no admission is required.
-Various investigations are carried out and then the treatment is started and the patient is sent home after 2-3 hours.
+Counselling is done and Various investigations are carried out and then the treatment is started and the patient is sent home after 2-3 hours.
 Patient continues his treatment at home and can carry out all routine activities as usual.
-This again is a painless treatment and is effective in almost all types of addictions.
+This again is a near-painless (depending upon the patients pain threshold) treatment and is effective in almost all types of addictions.
 Those patients who are heavy addicts or chronic addicts may be subjected to the other two treatments i.e SAT & SANR

 SANR, SAT, M-SAT are complemented with expert counselling techniques.
 Counselling is very effective with addicts to boost their morale and will power.
 It helps train them to lead, a drug free healthy life and become an important part of the society.
 Counselling of both the addict and his/her spouse and family is done at our centre.